Written by Alix Rassel

 3) Shalabhasana (Locust pose)

-This asana is a gentle backbend that strengthens torso, back, legs and arms, helps relieve fatigue and
+This asana is a gentle backbend that strengthens torso, back, legs and arms, helps relieve fatigue and lower back pain.

 - Breathing in, raise the right leg up.
 Keep the leg straight and do not twist the hip.

 - Hold and keep breathing.

 - Breathing out, bring the right leg down.

 - Repeat steps 3-5 with the left leg.
 Take 2-3 deep breaths.

 - Breathing in, and with some momentum, lift both legs up, as high as possible, keeping the knees straight.

 - Breathing out, bring the legs down, take the arms out from underneath, and rest.